What is procurement of a child for sexual exploitation?

 Defending against child procurement charges

 Since a conviction under 18-6-404 C.R.S. requires proof of intent, a successful defense to procurement of a child for sexual exploitation charges will often focus on your lack of intent.

 Other common defenses include, but are not limited to:

 - You never offered the child for a sexual purpose,

 - Evidence against you was discovered during an illegal search, or

 - There was police misconduct (such as a coerced confession or planted evidence).

 Call us for help…

-Our compassionate Colorado sex crimes attorneys know that innocent people are often accused of sex crimes against children.
+Our Denver Colorado criminal defense attorneys know that innocent people are often accused of sex crimes against children.

 We fight such charges aggressively and proactively, using every tool at our disposal to uncover evidence of your innocence.